thumbnail_Logo_4_vectorized

 FAQs

-It depends.
+The answer to that question is not straightforward.
 The duration of your stay in Serbia is regulated under the bilateral relationship and bilateral agreements between Serbia and your country.

 Therefore, depending on the bilateral agreement Serbia and your country concluded, you either must obtain a visa for every entry to Serbia (for example: for the citizens of the Philippines), or you can stay in Serbia as a tourist, without a visa, for a limited time.